nationalarchives/ds-wagtail/docs/developer-guide/vscode.md

 [VSCode](https://code.visualstudio.com/) is a great editor, but due to the way project is set up, getting richer editor integration requires some hoop-jumping.
 Because projects are run under Docker, VSCode doesn't simply have access to the Python virtual environment, so some very useful features are disabled.

-!!! warning
-The following steps require the official VSCode distribution, rather than offshoots like [VSCodium](https://vscodium.com/).
+!!!
+Warning: The following steps require the official VSCode distribution, rather than offshoots like [VSCodium](https://vscodium.com/).

 ## Virutal environment integration